remusa/algorithms-practice/concepts/design-patterns.md

 ## Decorator Pattern

-* Allows the user to *extend* functionality to an existing object without altering it.
+* Allows the user to *extend* functionality to an existing object without altering it or having to create new subclasses.
 * Creates a `decorator` class that *wraps* the original class and provides additional functionality.
 * Examples: TypeScript decorators, MobX `@observable`.